 Perhaps you want to sell WooCommerce mix and match products with a choice of packages, with discounts based on the number of products ordered.
 This is a good way to give discounts based on the number of photos purchased, without having to restrict the number of products that each person can buy.

-Next, you need to display the information on the page in a format that will encourage people to buy more:
+Next, you need to display the information in the frontend in a format that will encourage people to buy more:

 - At the top of the page, add information about the different packages and prices.